On the face of it, not a huge amount has changed.

 The geums on the top level also want dividing.
 And the Lily of the Valley needs bringing back under control.

-All of this will open up more gaps..
+All of this will open up more gaps.. just in time for the autumn plant sales?

 ..
 My name is Jessica and I’m a compulsive plant shifter.